armory/documentation/_operator_reference/providers.md

 - `project`: (*Required*) The Google Cloud Platform project this Spinnaker account will manage.
 - `readPermissions`: (*Default*: `[]`) A user must have at least one of these roles in order to view this account's cloud resources.
 - `regions`: A list of regions for caching and mutating calls.
 This overwrites any default-regions set on the provider.
 - `userDataFile`: The path to user data template file.
 Spinnaker has the ability to inject userdata into generated instance templates.
 The mechanism is via a template file that is token replaced to provide some specifics about the deployment.
 See [https://github.com/spinnaker/clouddriver/blob/master/clouddriver-aws/UserData.md](https://github.com/spinnaker/clouddriver/blob/master/clouddriver-aws/UserData.md) for more information.
+File needs to be present on the machine running Spinnaker.
 - `consul`: Configuration for Consul.
   - `enabled`: Whether Consul is enabled.
   - `agentEndpoint`: Reachable Consul node endpoint connected to the Consul cluster.
 Defaults to localhost.